 - Shut up and listen.
 People can distinguish between a youthful, fresh perspective, and an inexperienced know-it-all.
 Feel free to provide suggestions and ideas, but come from a place of humility and respect.
 You will more likely endear yourself to the veterans, and everyone, in the field.

 - Dress professionally.
 This depends on what state you are, and in general, the nonprofit sector is more relaxed than our corporate cousins.
 At least in Seattle, a none-holey pair of jeans with a button-down shirt or polo shirt or blouse is fine.
 (For important meetings, I tuck my shirt into my jeans).
-However, I’ve seen way too many people of both sexes dressed like crap, wearing extremely short shorts, trashy t-shirts, or have unkempt hair.
+However, I’ve seen way too many people of all sexes dressed like crap, wearing extremely short shorts or trashy t-shirts.
 And for the love of hummus, please avoid heavy cologne and perfume.
 No one will pay attention to you when they’re choking on the vapors you radiate.

 - Take time for the people you love.
 Do not think you are indispensable.
 Work will always be there, but the people around you may not.
 Especially if you are a character on Game of Thrones.
 Take Family Game Night seriously.
 Even when it’s a torturous game of Monopoly.

 - Be generous with giving credit to others.
 A wise mentor once told me, “You can get a lot of stuff done, if you don’t care who gets the credit.”
+Yes, that mentor was quoting Harry S. Truman.
 People are generally pretty smart, and can figure out that you did a lot of the work.
 Genuine appreciation of others and recognition of their contributions is a great way to build relationships and community.

 - Be gracious in both success and failure.
 I once pursued a sponsor for an event, hoping the corporation would come in at 5K.
 They came at 1K, and I couldn’t help but be disappointed.
 But I started by thinking of what I appreciated, and wrote a gracious thank-you note as if I had received 5K.
 The contact for the company called me up, and we had a meeting.
 She said, “I was sorry we could only give you 1K, and knew you’d be disappointed, but your note was so sweet.
 I read it to the whole team.”
 That immediately got us in the door, and they were donors for a long time.
 Be gracious when you receive a rejection notice for jobs, grants, or whatever, as well as when good things happen.
 You never know where graciousness and appreciation will lead.